-tag is designed to display text in a monospaced font without applying any formatting such as bold or color.
-This means that any BBCode tags placed inside a code
+To bold and color text inside a code block in BBCode, you need to understand that the code tag is designed to display text in a monospaced font without applying any formatting such as bold or color.
+This means that any BBCode tags placed inside a code block will not be processed, and thus, you cannot directly apply formatting like bold or color within it.

-However, if your goal is to show formatted text alongside code or to highlight specific parts of your code with colors or boldness, you can use a combination of BBCode tags outside the code
+However, if your goal is to show formatted text alongside code or to highlight specific parts of your code with colors or boldness, you can use a combination of BBCode tags outside the code block.
+Here’s how you can achieve this:

 - Use the

-tag for the code itself: This will ensure that the code is displayed correctly. - Use other formatting tags outside the
+codetag for the code itself: This will ensure that the code is displayed correctly. - Use other formatting tags outside the

 Example